karthikkbs05/SynthoSphere-/README.md

 Designing a Digital Circuit and performing pre and post synthesis simulation.

-# Design of APB Bridge based on AMBA AXI 4.0-
+# APB Bridge based on AMBA AXI 4.0-

-## Designing a APB to AXI Bridge which does Read operation where the Master uses AXI protocol and the Slaves use APB protocol-
+## Designing and Testing an APB to AXI Bridge which does Read operation where the Master uses AXI protocol and the Slaves use APB protocol-

 This project focuses on creating a simplified bridge that facilitates read transactions from APB peripherals, offering enhanced understandability by utilizing a streamlined set of signals.